 This file search.json.mozlz4 stores user-installed search engines.

-While we recommend keeping a backup of all the files and folders in a profile, those that are particularly useful in the easy reinstallation of extensions and passwords, was of our interest and thus, covered.
+While we recommend keeping a backup of all the files and folders in a profile, those that are particularly useful in the easy reinstallation of extensions and passwords, were of our interest and thus, covered.